ebenpack/personal-site/content/JavaScript/lattice-boltzmann.markdown

         return eq;
     }

 One of the most significant improvements that I made, in terms of maintainability, clarity, and extensibility, was refactoring to the module pattern.
 My early efforts in programming the LBM were not well designed.
 It can be difficult to settle on a design before you fully understand the problem at hand.
 But once I had come to a full understanding of the problem, and had a more-or-less working (but still poorly designed) implementation, I refactored.
 Well...
 I say refactored, but the truth is that it was a complete rewrite.
 They say 'write one to throw away', and that can be a major boon on a project.
 It certainly would have taken longer to reshape my initial design than to start from scratch, and bugs—introduced as a result of my incomplete understanding of the problem—would have almost certainly come along for the ride.
-This module-like architecture has also allowed for more rapid extension of the program, such as the addition of a new draw-mode, or new controls (play/pause, etc.), and overall it is far less brittle than the ad-hoc, global-ridden spaghetti-mess the prgram began as.
+This module-like architecture has also allowed for more rapid extension of the program, such as the addition of a new draw-mode, or new controls (play/pause, etc.), and overall it is far less brittle than the ad-hoc, global-ridden spaghetti-mess the program began as.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>